-Pressure relief devices (PRDs) are fittings designed to protect a tank from internal pressure or vacuum specified settings.
-Conditions that may cause a PRD to function include the exposure of the tank car to hydrostatic pressure created within a tank overloaded by volume, chemical (exothermic) reaction of to the tank that builds up pressure (such as polymerization), and/or an over-speed impact that results in spike due to the surge action of the liquid.
+Pressure relief devices (PRDs) are fittings designed to protect a tank from internal pressure or vacuum in excess of specified settings.
+Conditions that may cause a PRD to function include the exposure of the tank car to fire, hydrostatic pressure created within a tank overloaded by volume, chemical (exothermic) reaction of the lading in the tank that builds up pressure (such as polymerization), and/or an over-speed impact that results in a pressure spike due to the surge action of the liquid.

-In addition to devices that relieve internal pressure, nonpressure tank cars may be equipped with a de prevent a vacuum from forming within the tank.
+In addition to devices that relieve internal pressure, nonpressure tank cars may be equipped with a device to prevent a vacuum from forming within the tank.
 In general, there are two categories of PRDs:

-- 1. Reclosing devices, such as pressure relief valves (PRVs), and - 2.
+- Reclosing devices, such as pressure relief valves (PRVs), and - 2.
 Nonreclosing devices (rupture disc devices) commonly called safety vents.